 Are antioxidants good for people?
 What about those who have diabetes?

-Probably all people with diabetes ask whether antioxidants are good for them?
-Can antioxidants contribute to a better management of diabetes?
+Probably all people with diabetes ask whether antioxidants are good for them.
+Can antioxidants contribute to better management of diabetes?

-In order to answer these questions, you need to you need to understand antioxidants better.
+In order to answer these questions, we need to understand antioxidants better.

-You should know that antioxidants are actually substances which inhibit oxidation.
-Furthermore, you need to understand oxidation.
-This is a chemical process which occurs in the transfer of electrons.
+We should know that antioxidants are actually substances that inhibit oxidation.
+Furthermore, we need to understand oxidation.
+This is a chemical process that occurs in the transfer of electrons.

 This process always occurs together with a reduction.
 That means that while one substance is oxidized another is reduced.
 These reductions are known as redox reactions.

-The internal combustion engine, rust, and corrosion are examples of redox reaction which we know.
+The internal combustion engine, rust, and corrosion are examples of redox reactions that we know.
 These types of reactions in the body are happening all the time making end products which we know as free radicals.

-Furthermore, the free radicals are reactive substances which can bind to proteins and DNA, damaging them permanently and leading to organ, cell and tissue damage.
+Furthermore, free radicals are reactive substances that can bind to proteins and DNA, damaging them permanently and leading to organ, cell, and tissue damage.

 The body contains natural antioxidants, for example, glutathione, Vitamin C, and Vitamin E which generally sop up the free radicals, lowering and removing the caused damage.

-Moreover, in many chronic diseases and this includes diabetes the levels of free radicals overcomes the ability of the body to soak them up.
+Moreover, in many chronic diseases and including diabetes the levels of free radicals overcome the ability of the body to soak them up.

-The high antioxidants level leads to a specific condition in the organs, cells, and tissues which we know as oxidative stress.
-Oxidative stress appears as a chronic damage and inflammation to the organs, nerves, tissues and blood vessels.
+The high antioxidant level leads to a specific condition in the organs, cells, and tissues which we know as oxidative stress.
+Oxidative stress appears as chronic damage and inflammation to the organs, nerves, tissues, and blood vessels.

 One primary way antioxidants might help prevent damage from oxidative stress is by lowering damage to the endothelium.
-In fact, the endothelium is actually a layer of the cell which lines blood vessels.
+In fact, the endothelium is actually a layer of the cell that lines blood vessels.

 In fact, the antioxidants act at the level of these endothelial cells.
-It is still not known whether adding antioxidants as supplements or to the diet directly impact these cells.
+It is still not known whether adding antioxidants as supplements or to the diet directly impacts these cells.